Top of the page

 The medial collateral ligament is a band of tissue on the inside of the knee.
 It connects the thigh bone to the bone of the lower leg.
 It keeps the knee from bending inward.
 You can sprain or tear the ligament during activity that involves bending, twisting, or a quick change of direction.
 The ligament is often injured in football or soccer when the outside of the knee is hit.

-You can treat minor injuries with rest, ice, and anti-inflammatory medicine.
+You can treat minor injuries with home care.
 Your doctor may suggest you wear a brace that helps support your knee.
 A severe tear may need surgery.

 Call 911 anytime you think you may need emergency care.
 For example, call if: